kennek4/kennek4/README.md

 # 💫 About Me
-A student from Canada learning computer programming
+My name is Ken, and I am a student studying Computer Science.
+I'm currently learning Kotlin and Android development.

 ### 🌐 Socials